SwiftcordApp/Swiftcord/README.md

 ![Viewing the general-talk channel in the r/MacBookPro server in Swiftcord](README_Resources/heroScreenshot.png)

 This project aims to create a fully functional native Discord client in Swift for macOS from scratch.
-Look [below](#screenshots) for a bunch of screenshots!

 I'd also recommend checking out [DiscordKit](https://github.com/SwiftcordApp/DiscordKit), the Discord API implementation Swiftcord relies on.